-Appointed: January 2016 Helen joined the Trust substantively as Chief Operating Officer on 1st January 2016; she held a similar post for the previous two years in Bradford having spent her career before that working in acute trusts in West Yorkshire.
+Appointed: January 2016 Helen joined the Trust substantively as Chief Operating Officer on 1st January 2016; she held a similar post for the previous two years in Bradford having spent her career before committed to providing the best experience possible for both patients and staff.
+With experience of leading performance improvement and transformational change programmes she hopes to bring this expertise to services across the Trust and wider community.